Do Garment Bags Count as Carry-On? (Answered)

 3. Go for a sturdy garment bag

-If that is the case, ensure you go for a model built to withstand rough treatment without jeopardizing the pristine condition of your dry-cleaned and neatly-pressed suit.
+If that’s the case, ensure you go for a model built to withstand rough treatment without jeopardizing the pristine condition of your dry-cleaned and neatly-pressed suit.
 Such garment bags are made to be as sturdy as an ordinary travel suitcase.

 4. Consider buying suits made of wrinkle-free material

-Today you can buy suits made of a material that is resilient enough to avoid developing creases and wrinkles even when folded up.
-However, this may mean going for suits that are made from a large proportion of synthetic materials.
+Today you can buy suits made of a material that’s resilient enough to avoid developing creases and wrinkles even when folded up.
+The tradeoff is that these suits are often made from a large proportion of synthetic materials.

 Many business travelers consider such suits not impressive enough to wear on a business trip.
 However, if you don’t fall within that line of thought, a wrinkle-free suit can be safely stowed away with the rest of your travel gear and be none the worse for it.